MuriloPorfirio/GATK-Somatic-SNVs_INDELs-Interactive_Pipeline/README.md

 ## ⚠️ Important Guidelines Before Use

+## Docker-Based Workflow

+Most steps in this pipeline are **containerized using Docker**.
+This ensures reproducibility and avoids software conflicts.
+Before running the scripts, make sure the following Docker images are installed locally (or available for pull):

+biowardrobe2/trimgalore:v0.4.4
+biocontainers/fastqc:v0.11.9_cv8
+ewels/multiqc
+biocontainers/bwa:v0.7.17_cv1
+staphb/samtools:latest
+broadinstitute/gatk:latest

 ### Interactive and long scripts

 All scripts in this repository are **interactive**, prompting the user with several questions.
 Because of that, they are visually long and **should not be pasted directly into a terminal within a screen session**, because: